defeat the enemy, strongholds and spiritual warfare

 YOUTUBE VIDEO VIEWERS WANT TO BE ENTERTAINED

 Gillian: Viewers want to be entertained in some way.
-Again, that doesn’t mean funny, but they want something that gives them a sort of dopamine hit because your content is interesting and entertaining to watch.
+Again, that doesn’t mean funny, but they want something that gives them a dopamine hit because your content is interesting and entertaining to watch.
 If you only check the dopamine entertainment box for YouTube, people will come to your channel, watch, laugh, and subscribe, but you won’t have a lot of sales.

 YOUTUBE VIDEO VIEWERS WANT TO LEARN HOW TO DO SOMETHING

 Gillian: Videos that offer utility provide solutions for the problems your audience has.
 They go to YouTube because they have a leaky kitchen faucet and want to know how to fix it.
 YouTube is a search engine, so they search for how to fix my leaky kitchen faucet and find you.
-You get discovered and your audience grows.
+You get discovered, and your audience grows.

 That said, utility channels can turn into profitable channels.
-But it’s not very consistent and you don’t have as much control over it as you might like.
-There isn’t a nice snowball effect that we see with other strategies where your audience is growing and growing, and you’re getting more sales and you get some monthly recurring revenue and things like that.
+But it’s not very consistent, and you don’t have as much control over it as you might like.
+There isn’t a nice snowball effect that we see with other strategies where your audience is growing and growing, and you’re getting more sales and some monthly recurring revenue and things like that.
 Instead, it’s like you’ll have one video driving conversions so well, for example, how to fix the leaky kitchen sink.

 THE RIGHT PROGRAMMING FOR PODCAST VS. YOUTUBE BRINGS CONSISTENT SALES

-Gillian: Then you have a mini course that teaches people how to completely plumb their kitchen sink.
-You see an amazing conversion rate because your course is cheap, and people can see your expertise in the video when you’re answering their first question.
+Gillian: Then you have a mini course that teaches people how to plumb their kitchen sink completely.
+You see a fantastic conversion rate because your course is cheap, and people can see your expertise in the video when you answer their first question.
 When you mention another question they have, they buy your $37 product all day long.
-That’s awesome until the algorithm has tapped out all the people who want that video.
-For example, maybe it becomes outdated.
-Suddenly the views dry up, your sales dry up, and there’s no guarantee that you can replicate that success because you haven’t built an audience along the way.
-You certainly haven’t built a business along the way.
-Essentially, you have a successful product and a successful ad.
+That’s awesome until the algorithm has tapped out everyone who wants that video.

 Podcast vs. YouTube: Choose Which Is Right for You

 Stef: That’s powerful.
-If you are deciding between starting a podcast or YouTube, consider what space and niche you serve.
+If you decide between starting a podcast or YouTube, consider what space and niche you serve.
 Is what you do or how you serve best achieved through videos or audio?
 Consider the time and investment for podcasting versus YouTube.
 What would your life look like when you start a YouTube channel?

 Gillian: Deciding between podcasting versus YouTube comes down to a few different things: